January in London, England

 Participate on a summer program designed specifically for CIS – on this 2.5-week January program specifically designed by the University of Roehampton for CIS students, participants enjoy all that the University of Roehampton and London have to offer, while choosing from a unique range of courses that align with the Australian university summer break.

-Develop a better understanding of the history, art and society of London – visit some of the city’s most celebrated monuments and art-historical sites, as well as London’s prominent museums and historical locations such as the Museum of London, Westminster Abbey, Shakespeare’s Globe Theatre and Tate Britain.
+Develop a better understanding of the history, society and culture of London – visit some of the city’s most celebrated monuments and art-historical sites, as well as London’s museums and heritage sites such as Westminster Abbey, the Tower of London and less well-known sites, off the ‘tourist trail’.

 Study globalisation and deepen your thinking about this important topic – think more about the new world order where moral, economic, political and ecological issues are intertwined, and debate about the future of society.